jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

 ## Lab setup and pre-requisites

-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.
+- Before starting this lab, you must complete **Lab 4: *Explore, transform, and load data into the Data Warehouse using Apache Spark***.

 ## Exercise 0: Start the dedicated SQL pool

-This lab uses the dedicated SQL pool.
+This lab uses the dedicated SQL pool you created in the previous lab.
 As a first step, make sure it is not paused.
 If so, start it by following these instructions:

 1. Open Synapse Studio (<https://web.azuresynapse.net/>).